 LL.M. is Latin for Legum Magister, signifying Master of Laws.
 In Latin abbreviations, the plural form of a word is indicated by doubling the letter - hence the "LL." is short for Laws.
 The word "legum" is the possessive plural form of the Latin word lex that means specific laws.
 When used in the plural, it signifies a specific body of laws, as opposed to the general collective concept embodied in the word "Jus," from which the word "Juris" and our modern English word "Justice" derive.
 In the feminine, i.e., for a female student, the expression is Legum Magistra.

 How Many Students are in the LL.M .
 Program?

-Georgetown Law enrolls approximately 400 LL.M. students each fall.
-Roughly half of these students are educated outside the U.S. and the other half have a J.D. degree from the United States.
+Georgetown Law enrolls approximately 550 LL.M. students from between 60 and 70 countries and over 40 U.S. states and territories amongst our thirteen different specializations.
+Roughly two-thirds of these students are educated outside the U.S. and the other third have a J.D. degree from the United States.

 How many credits does it take to complete an LL.M.?

 Students who received their J.D. degree in the United States must complete 24 credits to graduate from the LL.M. program.
 Foreign-educated lawyers must complete 20 credits to graduate from the LL.M. program.
 Please note that foreign-educated students may choose to take over 20 credits and, if they wish to qualify for the New York Bar, they must (along with meeting other bar eligibility criteria) take 24 credits.

 How long does it take to complete the LL.M.?